This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 Two columns stand behind any missing-value-enabled field.
 This allows LabKey Server to display the raw value, the missing value indicator or a composite of the two (the default).

-One column of the columns behind the MV-enabled field contains the raw value for the field (or a blank if no value has been provided).
-The other contains the missing value indicator (such as UNK) if an indicator has been assigned; otherwise it is blank.
-For example, an integer field that is missing-value-enabled may contain the number "1" in its raw column and "UNK" in its missing value indicator column.
+One column contains the raw value for the field, or a blank if no value has been provided.
+The other contains the missing value indicator if an indicator has been assigned; otherwise it is blank.
+For example, an integer field that is missing-value-enabled may contain the number "1" in its raw column and "Q" in its missing value indicator column.

 A composite of these two columns is displayed for the field.
 If a missing value indicator has been assigned, it is displayed in place of the raw value.
 If no missing value indicator has been assigned, the raw value is displayed.

-Normally the composite view is displayed, but you can also use custom views
+Normally the composite view is displayed in the grid, but you can also use custom grid views

 to specifically select the display of the raw column or the indicator column.